into your inbox

 According to journalist Gerald Widhalm, who was in South Africa with Muster, the Austrian, who had defeated Wayne Ferreira (7-5, 6-7, 6-4, 7-6), reacted calmly taking over the No 1 ranking: “I am known for keeping my feet on the ground.
 I’ve been working towards this goal for years and I’m not going to freak out about it.
 I’m already too old and too mature for that.”

 Even though he didn’t want to overreact at the time, Muster would recall that moment with pride, 20 years later, in an interview to www.atptour.com.

 “My No 1 in 1996 was based on my 12 tournament wins in 1995… I don’t know how many people can say that, measurably, they have been No 1 at something, the best in the world.
 I loved that moment.”

 What next?
 The reign didn’t last long…

-The following week, Muster would start his reign by a terrible loss in the first round of the Dubai Open, defeated by world No 161, Sandon Stolle (6-1, 3-6, 7-6).
+The following week, Muster would start his reign as the world’s best player with a terrible loss in the first round of the Dubai Open, going down to world No 161, Sandon Stolle (6-1, 3-6, 7-6).
 Meanwhile, Sampras would claim the title in San Jose and reclaim the No 1 spot.
-Muster would spend a total of six weeks on top of the ATP charts, and, in spring, he would would go on a second incredible clay-court winning streak, defending all his five titles in Mexico, Estoril, Monte-Carlo, Barcelona and Rome, before he was defeated, to huge surprise, by Michael Stich in the fourth round at Roland-Garros (4-6, 6-4, 6-1, 7-6).
+Muster would spend a total of six weeks on top of the ATP rankings, and, in spring, he would go on a second incredible clay-court winning streak, defending all his five titles in Mexico, Estoril, Monte-Carlo, Barcelona and Rome, before he was defeated in a huge upset by Michael Stich in the fourth round at Roland-Garros (4-6, 6-4, 6-1, 7-6).